 - Give a gift certificate for your time – child sit, or pet sit.
 Offer your talents, such as photography, financial planning, or hairstyling.
 Make dinner for someone or cook and deliver it to them.

 - Help someone start a garden.
-Give seeds and tools.
+Give seeds and tools, come check out our BASIL heirloom seeds.
 Help plant, weed, and water.